Your Workshop Leader: Elizabeth F. Neville

 Master's Degree in Management Systems; volunteer classroom teaching

-and youth group leadership; and most importantly, two wonderful (teen-aged) children.
+and youth group leadership; and most importantly, two wonderful (young adult) children.

 Having studied the STEP approach with Aviva Schwab, M.Ed., Liz made the decision to make this avocation her profession.
 She founded One STEP Ahead Workshops to bring this powerfully effective program to educator and parent populations.